Langerz82/landofmana/README.md

 # Land of Mana - Beta.
 formerly Retro RPG Online 2/Rogue Quest

 Land of Mana is a free-to-play 2D Overhead Multiplayer Online Role Playing Game (MORPG) along the style of early SNES Zelda and Secret of Mana series.
-The code is Open Source and the media content has mixed licensing.
+The client and server code is Open Source and the media content has mixed licensing.
 It runs in your browser with no download required and in the Google Play Store.
 It was originally based off the BrowserQuest Game Engine and Asky BrowserQuest extended engine and now uses it own Game Engine that also uses PixiJS for WebGL Graphics, and HTML/JS/CSS for the various game dialogue Screens.

 ## PLAY FREE IN YOUR BROWSER NO DOWNLOAD REQUIRED:
 https://www.landofmana.com/play/index.html